nanakoohashi/SQL/Theory.md

   - **Functional Dependence**: The value of one or more columns determines the value of one or more other columns.
     - **Determinant**: The column whose value determines another.
                       *STU_NUM -> STU_NAME*
     - **Dependent**: The column whose value is determined by the other.
+- **Referential Integrity**: The condition in which **every reference to a row by another table is valid**, i.e. every foreign key must either be null or a vaid value in the primary key of the related table.
 ## Keys
 ### Primary Key
 A column that *uniquely indentifies* any given row.